itsSabbir/MicrobiomeExplorer/README.md

 ```

 ## Contributions
 The MicrobiomeExplorer package was developed by Sabbir Hossain.
 The development of this package was inspired and informed by various established tools and methods within the bioinformatics community.
 Contributions from existing R packages and other sources are duly noted for each function within the package.This package synergizes with tools like phyloseq for data management, ggplot2 for visualization, vegan for diversity analysis, dplyr and tidyr for data manipulation.
 The aim is to enhance workflow efficiency in microbiome studies.

 ## References
-MicrobiomeExplorer integrates methods and insights from various sources, ensuring a robust and versatile tool for the scientific community:

-## References